 The position was secured before nightfall.
 More than 300 Egyptians were killed and 50 taken prisoners, while the Israelis lost 18 dead.

 The fall of Orxha caused the collapse of the Egyptian defensive line, allowing more Israeli troops to get onto the sand rampart.

-There, they were able to fire support of Israeli crossing.
+There, they were able to fire support of the Israeli crossing.
 On the same day, Israeli paratroopers participating in Sharon's drive pushed the Egyptians back far enough for the Israeli brigades to be out of sight of Egyptian artillery observers, though the Egyptians continued shelling the area.

-As the Israelis pushed towards Ismailia, the Egyptians fought a delaying battle, falling into defensive positions further north as they came under increasing pressure from Israeli ground offensive, coupled with airstrikes.
+As the Israelis pushed towards Ismailia, the Egyptians fought a delaying battle, falling into defensive positions further north as they came under increasing pressure from the Israeli ground offensive, coupled with airstrikes.

 On October 21, one of Sharon's brigades was occupying the city's outskirts, but facing fierce resistance from Egyptian paratroopers and commandos.

 The same day, Sharon's last remaining unit on the east bank attacked Missouri Ridge.
 Shmuel Gonen had demanded Sharon capture the position, and Sharon had reluctantly ordered the attack.